Unakkum Enakkum: Plot

-Krishnan overheard Kavitha's conversation with her servant and realised that she too had been sleeping on the floor despite cold conditions and proper bed and was eating the same food as Santhosh.
+Krishnan overheard Kavitha's conversation with her servant and realized that she too had been sleeping on the floor despite cold conditions and proper bed and was eating the same food as Santhosh.
 Krishnan felt overwhelmed thinking about the young lovers and blessed Kavitha.
 He also told her that their true love would win and asked her to stay strong.

 Meanwhile, JP and Shalu wanted Santhosh to lose so that he would return.
 They sought help from a local goon named "Mark" Mayandi to distract Santhosh.
 Also, there was a factionist named Sivaji, a local rich man in the village.
 His son wanted to marry Kavitha at any cost.
 The cultivation was completed, and rice grains were bundled in both Santhosh and Muthupandi’s farms.

 One night, when Sivaji's son tried to burn Santhosh's land, it backfired, and Mayandi intervened the chaos and got burned on his back.
 He also set the shed on fire where Santhosh was staying.
 Everyone tried to extinguish the fire and Santhosh rescued Muthupandi from a near accident due to the fire.
 Also, he saved Kavitha’s horse doll.
 On the day before the counting, Mayandi took a few bundles from Santhosh and placed it along with Muthupandi’s so that Santhosh would lose the challenge.
 The next day, Muthupandi revealed to his guardian, a railway manager that he added extra bundles in Santhosh's so that he could win.
 He also revealed that Santhosh was the right match for his sister.
 Santhosh won the challenge as he had cultivated more compared to Muthupandi, following which he agreed for their wedding.

 Sivaji and his son got angry upon seeing this.
 His son planned to forcefully marry Kavitha.
 JP and Mayandi also got angry, and they plotted to murder Muthupandi.
 They kidnapped Kavitha but were beaten up by Santhosh and Muthupandi.
 A fight erupted in which Sivaji’s son was killed by Santhosh, who saved Kavitha, while JP and Sivaji were violently defeated by Muthupandi.
 When police arrived at the spot, Muthupandi took the blame for the murder and requested Santhosh to marry Kavitha and lead a happy life.
 He got jailed for seven years.

-Now Muthupandi completes telling his story and the officer gets surprised for seeing such a golden personality.
-When he asks him why is he telling the truth a day before completing his sentence, Muthupandi says that he wants his sister to stay happy forever with the man she loves.
+Now Muthupandi finishes telling his story, and the officer is surprised at his upright personality.
+When he asks him why he is telling the truth a day before completing his sentence, Muthupandi says that he wants his sister to stay happy forever with the man she loves.
 The officer feels proud of him and blesses him.

 When Muthupandi gets released, he gets shocked upon seeing Santhosh and Kavitha still unmarried and waiting for him in wedding attire.
 Santhosh and Kavitha were waiting to conduct the marriage only after Muthupandi is released.
 Muthupandi feels proud of them.
-Also, Janaki realises her mistake and apologises to Muthupandi.
+Also, Janaki realizes her mistake and apologizes to Muthupandi.
 In the end, Santhosh and Kavitha are married.
 Also, it is hinted that Muthupandi and his servant maid Valli finally develop love for each other.